paperless-ngx/paperless-ngx/README.rst

 1. Buy a document scanner like `this one`_.
 2. Set it up to "scan to FTP" or something similar.
 It should be able to push scanned images to a server without you having to do anything.
+If your scanner doesn't know how to automatically upload the file somewhere, you can always do that manually.
 3. Have the target server run the *Paperless* consumption script to OCR the PDF and index it into a local database.
 4. Use the web frontend to sift through the database and find what you want.